jdersch/PERQemu/PERQemu/Readme.txt

     - One programmable RS232 port, up to 9600 baud
     - A CVSD chip for audio output

-Optional IO boards could be fitted, which provided:
+Optional IO boards can be fitted, which provide:

     - 3Mbit or 10Mbit Ethernet interfaces
     - Canon LBP-10 (and later Canon CX) laser printer interface
     - QIC streamer tape connection

-A later PERQ-2 series extended the original design in some significant ways and added a number of additional IO options.
+A later PERQ-2 series extends the original design in some significant ways and adds a number of additional IO options.

 1.2 Current Status